cdsap/Talaiot/README.md

 | publishBuildMetrics          | Publish build metrics of the publisher, true by default                             |
 | publishTaskMetrics           | Publish tasks metrics of the publisher, true by default                             |
 | tags                         | Collection of BuildMetrics used as tags                                             |

+For complete list of tags check: https://github.com/cdsap/Talaiot/blob/master/library/core/talaiot/src/main/kotlin/com/cdsap/talaiot/metrics/BuildMetrics.kt
+If you need to include custom metrics as tags, you need to use the type `Custom`

 Included in: `com.cdsap.talaiot` and `com.cdsap.talaiot.plugin.influxdb` plugins.